netbox-community/ansible_modules/docs/plugins/netbox_custom_field_module.rst

         <div class="ansible-option-indent-desc"></div><div class="ansible-option-cell">

-      List of available choices (for selection fields)
+      The name of the choice set to use (for selection fields)

       .. raw:: html